rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

-## User Story 5264: Front-End Margin Tweak
+## User Story 7: Front End Margin Tweak
 ![pic of user story](sprint2pics/pic29.png)

 #### What is the issue?